moble/scri/docs/tutorial_abd.rst

 :meth:`scri.asymptotic_bondi_data.map_to_superrest_frame.com_transformation_to_map_to_superrest_frame`
 in :meth:`scri.asymptotic_bondi_data.map_to_superrest_frame` for additional details on the signature of ``Gfun`` and ``Gargsfun``.

+Note that we have used :math:`h_{21}` mode to define the initial phase for the PN waveform.
+This choice won't work for symmetric mass ratio systems because of the degeneracy in the choice of phase angle by :math:`\pi`.
+Therefore, we will have to carefully choose the initial phase to break this degeneracy for such cases.

 The parameter `dt` can be used to choose the time sampling for the waveform ABD object you get back, with default of `1M`.
 Reducing the time